sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/prometheus-metrics.md

 {{< figure src="/images/go/prometheus_metrics/grafana_up_or_down_detail.png" alt="Example Grafana dashboard for visualizing Prometheus metrics from Sensu" link="/images/go/prometheus_metrics/grafana_up_or_down_detail.png" target="_blank" >}}

-## Next steps

 You should now have a working observability pipeline with Prometheus scraping metrics.
 The sensu/sensu-prometheus-collector dynamic runtime asset runs via the `prometheus_metrics` Sensu check and collects metrics from the Prometheus API.

-The check sends metrics to the `prometheus_metrics_workflows` pipeline, and the `influxdb` handler sends the metrics to InfluxDB.
-You can visualize the metrics in a Grafana dashboard.
+The check sends metrics to the `prometheus_metrics_workflows` pipeline, the `influxdb` handler sends the metrics to InfluxDB, and you can visualize the metrics in a Grafana dashboard.

-Add the [sensu/sensu-prometheus-collector][19] to your Sensu ecosystem and include it in your [monitoring as code][9] repository.
+## What's next

+Learn more about the Sensu resources you created in this guide:

+- [Checks][13]
+- [Dynamic runtime assets][11]
+- [Handlers][12] and [pipelines][20]
+- [Subscriptions][16]

+Visit Bonsai, the Sensu asset index, for more information about the [sensu/sensu-influxdb-handler][18] and [sensu/sensu-prometheus-collector][19] assets.
-Use Prometheus to gather metrics and use Sensu to send them to the proper final destination.
+With the sensu/sensu-prometheus-collector in your Sensu ecosystem, you can use Prometheus to gather metrics and use Sensu to send them to the proper final destination.
 Prometheus has a [comprehensive list][7] of additional exporters to pull in metrics.

+Read about [sensuctl][15] and the Sensu [web UI][14] to learn how to use these features as you develop your monitoring and observability pipelines.

 [2]: https://prometheus.io/docs/instrumenting/exporters/
 [3]: https://prometheus.io/docs/prometheus/latest/querying/api/
-[4]: ../../../operations/deploy-sensu/install-sensu/
+[4]: ../../../operations/deploy-sensu/install-sensu/#install-the-sensu-backend
 [5]: https://github.com/prometheus/node_exporter/
 [6]: https://github.com/google/cadvisor/
 [7]: https://prometheus.io/docs/instrumenting/exporters/